KokiSecurityLab/CySA-Study-Notes/Technical_Paper_010.md

 * **Alignment with NIST SP 800-50 Guidance**: Awareness training content is structured according to NIST SP 800-50 recommendations for role-based training frequency and content depth.
 * **Positive Reporting Incentives**: Reporting a suspected phishing message is treated as a successful security outcome rather than a disruption, encouraging personnel to report rather than ignore suspicious messages.

-### 3. CVerification and Reporting Procedures
+### 3. Confirmation Channels and Reporting Workflow
 Verification Procedures and Escalation Pathways:

 1. **Out-of-Band Confirmation for Sensitive Requests**: Requests involving financial transactions, credential resets, or access changes are confirmed through a pre-established secondary channel before being processed.
 2. **Standardized Reporting Workflow**: A single, well-publicized reporting channel, such as a dedicated mailbox or a button integrated into the email client, is used to route suspected phishing messages to the security team for analysis.
 3. **Post-Incident Awareness Feedback**: Findings from reported or successful phishing attempts are used to update training content and simulation scenarios, closing the loop between incidents and awareness programs.

-### 4. Escalation Authority and Physical Access Controls
+### 4. Approval Authority and Physical Security Alignment
 Organizational Policy and Escalation Controls:

 * **Defined Escalation Authority**: Policies specify who is authorized to approve sensitive requests, reducing the ability of an impersonation attempt to succeed by claiming urgency or authority alone.